 In the wake of difficult accident reporting procedures, both Uber and Lyft now have in-app accident reporting processes that begin with the push of a button.
-Customer service in both cases will walk you through what happens next, assist you in contacting authorities if you haven’t already, and take statements about what happened.
+Customer service in both cases will walk you through what happens next, assist you in contacting authorities if you haven’t already, and make statements about what happened.
 Again, your driver may be reluctant to have you report the accident, but doing so can only help you in the long run.

 3. Take pictures if you can.

 While you have your phone out, and if you are not seriously injured, begin to take pictures of the accident scene.
-Be sure to take pictures of your driver, any other drivers or pedestrians involved, the license plates of both vehicles, the location where the accident happened, your injuries (if any) and any damage that may have occurred.
+Be sure to take pictures of your driver, any other drivers or pedestrians involved, the license plates of both vehicles, the location where the accident happened, your injuries (if any), and any damage that may have occurred.
 In the event your accident goes to court, these pictures will serve as invaluable evidence in determining fault and financial outcomes.

 4. Be sure to get a copy of the accident report.

-Any police officer who arrives on scene will supply a copy of the accident report to both drivers.
-If they cannot supply a third copy to you, be sure to snap a picture of the report as well as the officer’s name and badge number.
+Any police officer who arrives on the scene will supply a copy of the accident report to both drivers.
+If they cannot supply the third copy to you, be sure to snap a picture of the report as well as the officer’s name and badge number.
 Such simple information makes it much easier to track down a copy of the accident report in the future.